openjdk/guide/src/index.md

       [[c1]{.jbs-label}]{#c1}
     </td>
     <td class="dictionary">
-      Used to indicate that an issue is related to the C1 JIT compiler.
+      Used to identify issues in the C1 JIT compiler.
     </td>
   </tr>
   <tr>